caktus/django-project-template/docs/provisioning.rst

       url: git@github.com:account/reponame.git
       branch: master

-The repo will also need a deloyment key generated so that the Salt minion can access the repository.
+The repo will also need a deployment key generated so that the Salt minion can access the repository.
 See the Github docs on managing deploy keys: https://help.github.com/articles/managing-deploy-keys Once generated the private key should be added to `conf/pillar/<environment>/secrets.sls`` under the label `github_deploy_key`::